Flood Protection Program

 Flash Flood Warning means that flash flooding is imminent or has been reported in the warning area.

 The 100-year floodplain is the area that has a 1% chance of flooding every year.
 Shelby was one of many towns affected by flooding in 2007.
 That flood is considered a 500-year flood.
-Read more about that event.
+Here is the USGS Flood Report from that event.

 Smaller floods have a greater chance of occurring in any year and can still create a significant flood hazard to people and property close to the channels.
 Contact the Building and Zoning Department, which has a detailed map, to see if your property is in a 100-year floodplain or floodway.

 In addition to a flood warning system, you can register for Water Alerts through the United States Geological Survey.
 These alerts can be received as a text message.
 The Shelby Police Department will release flood warnings and road closures through Nixle alerts, which can be received by e-mail or text message.

 USGS has installed a stream gauge just upstream of the Main Street Bridge.
 This gauge measures the height of the water in the Black Fork River.
 Note: 15’9” is when the water hits the Main Street bridge.
 You can monitor the height of the river and set an alert for when the river reaches a certain level or read the gauge by clicking here.
 If you need assistance in setting the alert, please call the Floodplain Manager at 419-342-3600.

 USGS has a rain gauge at the Black Fork River.
 This gauge measures the amount of rainfall for any particular timeframe.
 You can view the gauge and set an alert for particular rainfall events by clicking here.

 • Know the flood warning alarms and procedures.